Ahmed-walid/WGSA/README.md

 # WGSA
-Website for a telecommunication company with  its data base
+Website for a telecommunication company with data base